michaelmior/michael.mior.ca/contents/blog/scylladb-benchmarks/index.md

 I won't go into a detailed analysis here, but the performance claims made by Scylla don't seem to play out here.

 ![RUBiS benchmark comparison](compare.png)

+**Update**: A discussion with the CEO of Scylla suggests that Scylla is primarily optimized for throughput and isn't likely to show much improvement in the case of this benchmark which is single-threaded and focused on latency.
+Rerunning the same experiment concurrently with 10 threads doesn't show significant changes.
+However, I wasn't measuring the load on the system during these experiments and I can imagine that performance improvements would start to manifest as the system becomes more heavily loaded.
+Excited to see the continued work of the Scylla team!